 Activities and Responsibilities

-1) Work with Belun and Fundasaun staff to develop a review methodology and finalize the schedule.
+1) Work with Belun and Fundasaun staff to develop a review methodology and schedule.

 2) Review and become familiar with CSM-SSD program documentation, including program design documents and narrative progress reports; results from Belun’s previous internal and external evaluations; and, CSM-SSD program outputs.

-3) In Dili and at least two other Districts, collect data through key informant interviews and focus group discussions with Belun EWER staff, volunteer EWER monitors, members of Conflict Prevention and Response Networks, Fundasaun Mahein staff and both government and non-governmental stakeholders of the project;
+3) Collect data through key informant interviews and focus group discussions with Belun EWER Dili and District staff, volunteer EWER monitors, Conflict Prevention and Response Networks, Fundasaun Mahein staff and both government and non-governmental stakeholders of the project;

 4) Submit a draft report and prepare and deliver a PowerPoint presentation with the report’s findings for discussion with Belun and Fundasaun Mahein;